OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 ## Database changes

 I firmly believe databases should only store data.
 The database should not contain business rules or business logic.
 Only the code should store business rules and business logic.
-A business rule would be a default value on a column.
 When the database stores business rules or business logic, it makes blue/green deployments much harder.

+Business logic in the database includes, but isn’t limited to, formatting, calculation, the inclusion of IsNull checks, if/then statements, while statements, default values, and filtering more than just by an ID.
 Even if it is an empty string or zero, those are values.
 If a column doesn’t have a value, it needs to be set to `Null`, which is the absence of a value.
-Business logic in the database includes, but isn’t limited to, formatting, calculation, the inclusion of IsNull checks, if/then statements, while statements, default values, and filtering more than just by an ID.
 Having business rules and business logic in the database is asking for trouble.
 Compared to code, such as C#, JavaScript, or Java, they are much harder to write unit tests for, even when using a tool such as tSQLt.
 They are also much harder for developers to find, as typically most developers search using their IDE of choice which excludes databases.

 This section walks through recommendations for table changes, stored procedure, and view changes to support blue/green deployments.
 It will also cover techniques on how to avoid having business rules and business logic in the database.

 ### Table Changes

 You should make non-destructive database changes when doing blue/green deployments.
 In our scenario, that means making the `CustomerFullName` nullable when it is added.
 Making a column non-nullable without a default value would be a destructive change.
 Insert statements on `Green` would stop working because it doesn’t know about that new column.
 That doesn’t mean the column should be made non-nullable with a default value; even an empty string.
-A default value is a business rule.
+Remember, a default value is a business rule.

 The other problem is that it takes quite a bit of time for most database servers (i.e., SQL Server or Oracle) to add a non-nullable column.
 When a non-nullable column is added, the table definition is updated along with every record.
 When a nullable column is added, only the table definition is updated.
 If you must have a default value, then the script should add a column as nullable, update all the records, and then set the column to non-nullable.
 That script can be tuned to run surprisingly fast.